k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 ### Refactoring

-[Source code refactoring](https://en.wikipedia.org/wiki/Code_refactoring) can improve the quality and maintainability of your project by restructuring your code, while not modifying the runtime behavior.
-Web Studio, following VS Code, supports refactoring operations such as [Extract Method](https://refactoring.com/catalog/extractMethod.html) and [Extract Variable](https://refactoring.com/catalog/extractVariable.html) to improve your code base from within your editor.
+[Source code refactoring](https://en.wikipedia.org/wiki/Code_refactoring) aspires to improve the quality of and the ability to maintain your project, by restructuring your existing code without changing its runtime behavior.
+Web Studio, like VS Code, supports refactoring operations (transformations) such as [Extract Method](https://refactoring.com/catalog/extractMethod.html) and [Extract Variable](https://refactoring.com/catalog/extractVariable.html), thus improving your code base inside your editor.
 Read [here](https://code.visualstudio.com/docs/editor/refactoring) more about how to use it.